+3. Approval of minutes

-3. Approval of the minutes of October
+- a.
+Approval of the minutes of October - i.

-a.
 Hemmerick moved to approve the October Minutes from October, second by Akers.
-Approved unanimously.

-4. Approval of minutes of November 17, 2021

-- a.
-The Chair explained the original and amended minutes. - b.
+Approved unanimously. - b.
+Approval of minutes of November 17, 2021 - i.
+The Chair explained the original and amended minutes. - ii.
 Motion by Hemmerick to approve the minutes as amended, second by Akers.
-Approved unanimously.

-5. Visitors and communications: input from the public for items not on the agenda.

-- Hemmerick noted the letter submitted and mentioned by Amy Galford last meeting, on Berlin Street and inquired if everyone received it.
-Manager Mackenzie requested a copy. - b.
+Approved unanimously. - 4.
+Visitors and communications: input from the public for items not on the agenda. - a.
+Hemmerick noted the letter submitted and mentioned by Amy Galford last meeting, on Berlin Street and inquired if everyone received it.
+Manager Mackenzie requested a copy.

+b.
 FOLLOW-UP ACTION ITEM: Hemmerick will send a copy of the letter to Mackenzie.

-6. Department of Public Works monthly transportation report
+- 5. Department of Public Works monthly transportation report - a.

-- a.
 Department staff reports on transportation work and planning since the previous meeting - i.
 Director Ahearn summarized the report in the packet including: - 1.
 Revised signage for a speed enforcement zone on Washington street; - 2.
 Paint thickness experimentation with various stop bar and lane separation line painting at various intersections; - 3.
 Trial of an equipment-mounted power broom for snow removal downtown prior to sand and salt application; and - 4.
 Winter storm response and the acquisition of 110 tons of salt to date.